Cryptocurrency Exchange Hacks (Updated List For 2023)

-Bitfloor was a licenced cryptocurrency platform in the United States that was based in New York.
+Bitfloor was a licensed cryptocurrency platform in the United States that was based in New York.
 Bitfloor was the 4th largest exchange that accepted US Dollars at the time.
-On September 12, 2012, Bitfloor's servers that stored unencrypted backups of the wallet keys were compromised that led to hackers removing 24,000 Bitcoin that was valued at approximately $250,000.
+On September 12, 2012, Bitfloor's servers that stored unencrypted backups of the wallet keys were compromised which led to hackers removing 24,000 Bitcoin that was valued at approximately $250,000.

 Bitcoinica - March 1, 2012

-According to our research, a total of 46 exchanges have been compromised resulting in the theft of customers funds or personal information.
-In 2021, the number of hacked exchanges has decreased by 62.5% which is based on confirmed and reported incidents, with some exchanges being hacked on multiple occasions.
+According to our research, a total of 47 exchanges have been compromised resulting in the theft of customers' funds or personal information up to 2023.
+The number of hacked exchanges has decreased by 62.5% which is based on confirmed and reported incidents, with some exchanges being hacked on multiple occasions.

 The widely popular digital currency platform Coinbase has never been hacked since the exchange was founded in 2012.
-There have been reports of customers accounts been hacked, however, these incidents are most likely associated with the individual's login details being hi-jacked through common cyber threats such as malware, phishing and social engineering attempts.
+There have been reports of customers' accounts being hacked, however, these incidents are most likely associated with the individual's login details being hijacked through common cyber threats such as malware, phishing, and social engineering attempts.

 Since the Binance Exchange hack on May 7, 2019 there has been no further security breaches or incidents that have resulted in any loss of customer funds of personal details.
 Binance does have an insurance fund to be able to reimburse its customers of a future security breach.
 However, there can never be any guarantees and customers should never leave all their funds on Binance.

 This article should serve as a reminder to never leave funds idle on a centralized exchange and remove them to a safe storage place such as a reputable hardware wallet.
-The majority of the above exchange practised reasonable due-diligence and had implemented layers of security measures to ensure funds were protected, yet were still compromised by hackers and cyber criminals.
+The majority of the above exchange practiced reasonable due diligence and had implemented layers of security measures to ensure funds were protected, yet were still compromised by hackers and cybercriminals.